niftools/blender_niftools_addon/docs/development/design.rst

 :meth:`~io_scene_nif.import_export_nif.NifImportExport.error` method
 for precisely this purpose.

+The list of reports of the last operator execution can be inspected using :func:`bpy.ops.ui.reports_to_textblock`.

 Blender API Mysteries
 ---------------------

-* How to get the list of reports of the last operator execution?
-  Having this would improve our regression testing.

 * What is the difference between :attr:`bpy.types.MeshFace.vertices` and :attr:`bpy.types.MeshFace.vertices_raw`?